 20. At the end of the day, your job is to buy what goes up and to sell what goes down so really who gives a damn about PE’s?

 21. I look for opportunities with tremendously skewed reward-risk opportunities.

 You should always be able to find something where you can skew the reward-risk relationship so greatly in your favor, that you can take a variety of small investments with great reward-risk opportunities, that gives you minimum drawdown pain, and maximum upside opportunities.

 Click on the link below to access the Top 100 Trading Rules of all time.

-These trading rules are personally handpicked by me, and includes the biggest names in trading, like Jesse Livermore, Paul Tudor Jones and Ed Seykota.
+These trading rules are personally handpicked by me and include the biggest names in trading, like Jesse Livermore, Paul Tudor Jones, and Ed Seykota.